Edingthorpe

 surprises.
 You turn off at the duck pond in the centre

-of the village and drive along a narrow, muddy lane.
+of the village, drive along a narrow, muddy lane and after about a quarter of a mile you

-find the church located on its own on the crest of the
+find the church located on the crest of the

 hill - surrounded by a belt of pine trees.
 On the